keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 “Titan Arum,” she whispered.
 </p>

 <p>
 Still kneeling, she scrunched her nose, and leaned away.
-But she couldn’t quite bring herself to look away.
+But she couldn’t quite bring herself to look anywhere else.
 Something itched at the back of her brain.
 Something she’d locked away.
 Key long gone.
 Now the memory pounded on its prison door, demanding to be seen.
 Heard.
 Remembered.
 She closed her eyes.
 Red fingers knotted in brown hair.
 A coppery tang blending with thick heat, choking her.
 She can’t breathe.
 Can’t move.
 Her fingers tremble.
 A scream: “ANNABETH!”
 </p>

 <p>
 A train horn pierced the silence.
 Annabeth yelped in surprise.
 Her eyes flew open as she fell from kneeling to sitting on the brick walkway.
-She threw her hands back to stop herself from falling all the way back.
+Her hands caught her before she could fall all the way back.
 Her breath came in heaving gulps.
 Her heart slammed against her chest.
 She took several deep breaths to calm herself.
 The memory once desperate to get out, quieted and faded back to the shadows of her mind as her heart rate slowed.
 </p>

 <p>